 Introduction to Destructor in C++

-As we all know, C++ is an Object-Oriented programming language and is widely used in IT industries for the development of software, drivers, embedded firmware and client-server applications.
-It is a middle-level language encapsulating features of both high level and low-level language.
+As everyone knows, IT industries widely use C++ – an object-oriented programming language – for developing software, drivers, embedded firmware, and client-server applications.
+It is a middle-level language encapsulating features of both high-level and low-level language.
 It has a concept of classes and objects.
-In C++, the constructors play an important role in creating an object and initializing the instance variables, but what happens to these objects and resources after they are no longer in use or the program ends?
-This responsibility is taken care of by Destructors in C++.
-Destructors are used to destroy the objects created by the Constructors when they are not needed anymore to release the memory.
-They are special member functions and called automatically by C++.
-Compiler to free up the memory when there is no user-defined destructor in the program.
-Like Constructors, destructors also have the same name as class preceded by a tilde (~) sign.
-But destructor does not accept any arguments/parameters and does not return anything, i.e. they do not have any return type.
+In C++, the constructors play an essential role in creating an object and initializing the instance variables, but what happens to these objects and resources after they are no longer in use or the program ends?
+Destructors in C++ destroy objects created by Constructors when they no longer need to release memory.

-- When a delete operator is called.
+- When you call a delete operator.

 - When the block/scope of local variables ends.